rwhetten/DeepSeqAnalysis/docs/source/transcriptome-assembly.rst

 *********

 Paired-end sequencing reads are useful for assembly of eukaryotic transcriptomes, because the information they provide about the positions of sequences relative to each other within a transcript is valuable for correct assembly of alternatively-spliced transcripts.
 In bacteria, splicing is less frequent, alternative splicing can be less of a concern, and single-end reads can often be assembled into a reasonably accurate transcriptome.
 If alternative splicing is not of interest, then single-end reads are useful for RNA-seq analysis of eukaryotic transcriptomes as well - now that read-lengths of  100 to 150 nt are readily available, paired-end reads add little additional information regarding levels of gene expression.

+An important step in the process of transcriptome assembly is evaluation of the quality of the assembly produced.
+The EvidentialGene pipeline (often shortened to Evigene) produces summary statistics describing the proportion of contigs in the final assembly that show complete or partial similarity to known proteins in the databases used for comparison, but most assemblers don't provide this information.
+The authors of the Trinity assembler also provide a package of programs called `Trinotate <https://github.com/Trinotate/Trinotate.github.io/wiki>`_, which is designed to identify open reading frames in contigs, translate these to predicted polypeptide sequences, and characterize those polypeptides by comparison with public databases to produce an output file of annotation, but evaluation of transcriptome assembly quality is not a primary objective of this package.
+The program `rnaQUAST <http://cab.spbu.ru/files/rnaquast/release2.2.0/manual.html>`_ is designed to compare one or more de-novo transcriptome assemblies to a reference assembly and annotation file as a means of comparing the de-novo assemblies.
+In the absence of an annotated reference genome assembly, the rnaQUAST program can be integrated with the output of `GeneMarkS-T <http://topaz.gatech.edu/GeneMark/>`_ and `BUSCO <https://busco.ezlab.org/>`_ to evaluate the completeness of a de-novo transcriptome assembly.
+The BUSCO package tests for the presence of a limited set of putative "conserved single-copy orthologues", genes expected to be present in all organisms from a specific taxonomic group, and provides databases of such genes for a variety of taxonomic groups.

 \